-The LSHT is a 97 mile trail that loops through the Sam Houston National Forest.
-There is so much diverse nature that it is hard to describe, but please be cautious on summer months as high humidity and lack of water can bring on serious issues!
+The LSHT is a 97-mile trail that loops through the Sam Houston National Forest.
+There is so much diverse nature that it is hard to describe, but please be cautious in the summer months as high humidity and lack of water can bring on serious issues!

-If you’re looking for a day trip to hike with your friends, your destination is about an hour drive from the city’s center heading north on I-45.
+If you’re looking for a day trip to hike with your friends, your destination is about an hour’s drive from the city’s center heading north on I-45.